Malwarebytes: Services and products

 Kleczynski has stated that Malwarebytes, first developed in 2008, has a competitive advantage over many other traditional antivirus programs, many of which were developed in the late 1990s, before the development of many later forms of malware.
 The New York Times has described Malwarebytes as a "hybrid of heuristics, behavior and a signature engine that is designed to detect and block malware that other vendors can't detect".
 According to Dean Takahashi of VentureBeat, Malwarebytes complements other antivirus software from vendors such as Symantec and McAfee, with the anti-malware working alongside other anti-virus software to attack the problem from "different directions", remarking that the software both removed infections from infected machines, whilst preventing others from becoming infected in the first place.

 As in the early development days with RogueRemover, Malwarebytes continues to support community feedback on its products, and runs two sub-forums complementing the main forum, known as "False positives" and "Malware contribution", with the false positives being reported allowing the company to update its database within hours of posting, and the Malware contribution allowing for users to quickly report malware missed by the software.

+Artificial intelligence

+In February 2025, reviewers reported that the company’s Katana engine began using advanced AI and machine-learning techniques to detect unidentified malware families, providing proactive protection against emerging threats.

+Later in 2025, Malwarebytes employed heuristic and machine-learning technologies to detect new and evolving malware, strengthening its behaviour-based protection across consumer products.

+In February 2026, Malwarebytes launched an integration with ChatGPT that enables users to check potentially fraudulent messages, links, domains, and phone numbers directly within the ChatGPT interface.

+The tool can be accessed through ChatGPT’s app directory or by entering the prompt "Malwarebytes, is this a scam?" followed by the content to be reviewed.
+It compares submitted information against Malwarebytes’ threat intelligence sources and reported scam databases, and provides contextual explanations where appropriate.

+The integration is reported to be available to ChatGPT Free, Plus, Team, and Enterprise users.

+In April 2026, Malwarebytes extended this approach to Anthropic's Claude assistant with a free connector that checks suspicious links, phone numbers, email addresses and domains within a conversation and returns a verdict of malicious, suspicious, safe or unknown alongside supporting context.
+The connector requires no Malwarebytes account and additionally supports WHOIS domain look-ups, the analysis of several items from a single message, and reporting of flagged content to the company's threat-intelligence team.